PBP 2015: touring back with ACB talking about LEL the idea of Bristol Glasgow Bristol was born.

 Just you, a route, the open road, views galore and #wills_hills.

 Self sufficiency is key!

 Mandatory route – the route must be followed in its entirety for validation to be awarded.
-A GPX of your ride will need to be submitted.
+GPX submission of your ride can supplement main controls.
 Secret controls may be placed.

 Staggered start times and groups – depending on any restrictions in place either may be undertaken.
 If there is a group of you please add those you want to ride with when booking; this should also be editable through your profile link after booking.
 Start times and groups will not be tiered for this event.

 Terrain – for those unfamiliar with British hills be warned, they are not long Alpine affairs.
 More than likely you will end up walking a few of those included in this route.

 Geography – there are places in remote and exposed locations.
 Be prepared with food provisions and clothing.

 Various surfaces involved but primarily road including minor lanes, B roads, urban areas, the odd A road.
 Surfaces include forest tracks, peak trails, cobbled moor roads, shared paths, old railway lines as well as the usual potholed British roads…